Blog

 Time Spent: This measures the average amount of time a member spends in your community.
 If members spend a significant amount of time in your community, it suggests they find the content and discussions engaging and valuable.

-Budget and technologies
+Budget and technologies - something to keep in mind

 Implementing your engagement strategies will require some investment, both in terms of money and tools.
 These should be included in your engagement plan too.